ToanQPham/ToanQPham.github.io/orbit_method.md

 in the sense of Kirrilov character formula.
 Sections 4.8, 4.9 of Venkatesh's lectures.
 [Notes]({{ site.baseurl }}/notes/Kirrilov_orbit_method/20220608_orbit_method_talk9.pdf).

-Talk 10 (Toan 15/06/2022): Classify all the unitary irreducible representations of the Heisenberg group and match them with the coadjoint orbits.
+Talk 10 (Toan 15/06/2022): Classify all unitary irreducible representations of the Heisenberg group and match them with the coadjoint orbits.
 State the Kirrilov's theorem for nilpotent groups.
 Sections 5.1, 5.2, 5.3, 7.1 of Venkatesh's lectures.
 [Notes]({{ site.baseurl }}/notes/Kirrilov_orbit_method/20220615_orbit_method_talk10.pdf).